Finding Your Base: What Type of Mattress Foundation Is Right for You?

 Metal Bed Frame

-Not only does the Leggett and Platt Max bed frame support your mattress and box spring, it also protects your floor with six plastic guides to keep the feet from scratching hardwood, tile or tearing up your carpet.
+Not only does this bed frame support your mattress and box spring, it also protects your floor with six plastic guides to keep the feet from scratching hardwood, tile or tearing up your carpet.
 This metal bed frame keeps your mattress off the ground and features a center support to prevent your mattress from sagging in the middle.
 It should be used with a box spring or bunkie board to properly support your mattress.

 If you're in search of a traditional mattress base, you should consider supporting your mattress with a box spring.
 A box spring is a base layer that adds height and even support to your mattress.
 With wood or metal models on the market, the sturdy material gives your bed an upgrade.
 While the foundation doesn't actually have springs, a box spring can bring a bounce to your mornings.